gregorias/anki-code-highlighter/README.md

 ### Testing

-Run `testall` to run Mypy and unit tests.
+Run `testall` to run mypy and unit tests.

 ### Distribution